what is koshi?

 That's what Ishikawa sensei said.

 Do you get it?
 I didn't.
 Not at the time.
 It was cool to know but it didn't help me.
-Johan Cruijff explains this clearly "you only get it when you understand".
+Johan Cruijff explains this clearly "you only understand it when you get it".

 Here's the reason: It's a feeling.
 It's not information — it's knowledge.